google/CFU-Playground/docs/source/step-by-step.rst

        183M (   183087673) cycles total

 The comma-separated lines at the top signify the TensorFlow operation and the number of cycles it took to complete.
+For easier analysis, you can copy and paste these values into a spreadsheet that you maintain whilst performing optimizations.
 The table at the bottom shows statistics from the performance CSRs (if you turned them on), the final line shows the total number of cycles spent during inference.

 Summing up all the cycle counts for the tensorFlow operations we see that about 75% of the time is spent inside the ``CONV_2D`` operation.
 That seems